-Component Recommendation Green/Blue roofs Whilst the use of green and blue roofs provides additional environmental benefits such as enhanced aesthetics and ecology, its exposure to wind and orientation must be considered.
+Component Recommendation Green/Blue Whilst the use of green and blue roofs provides additional environmental benefits roofs such as enhanced aesthetics and ecology, its exposure to wind and orientation must be considered.
 Access to undertake the construction and maintenance easily and safely is also a high priority.

 Component Recommendation If feasible, depending on the roof design, a green/blue roof will provide water quality, biodiversity and aesthetic benefits to the site.
 Additionally, the green/blue roof/s will offer some attenuation for run-off, reducing volumes of run-off and in higher frequency events (i.e. 1in2 year storms) will result in no run-off for the building.
-Green/Blue roofs have not been considered for the pitched roof.
-Basins and Ponds Ponds and attenuation basins can provide overland storage of surface water whilst also providing additional biodiversity and aesthetic/amenity value.
+Green/Blue roofs are included and can be seen on the plans in Appendix A. Basins and Ponds Ponds and attenuation basins can provide overland storage of surface water whilst also providing additional biodiversity and aesthetic/amenity value.
 The rear garden area of the site is not suitable for a pond as it limited in space.
 Filter Strips and Swales Swales are linear vegetated drainage features, which provide overland conveyance and storage of surface water whilst trapping sediments and hydrocarbons within run-off.
 They also create biodiverse areas for planting and habitat.
 Swales are not considered suitable for this site due to the urban setting restricting the availability of space and suitability of swales and the steep fall across the site.
 Infiltration Devices Infiltration devices are likely to be suitable for the main drainage system due to the permeable nature of the existing ground.
 Infiltration may be suitable.
-Permeable Paving Whilst incorporating attenuation storage, permeable paving also provides treatment through filtration of silt (and attached pollutants), settlement and retention of solids, adsorption of pollutants and biodegradation of organic pollutants, including petrol and diesel.
-Permeable paving is proposed for this site.
+This will be confirmed prior to detailed design Permeable Paving Whilst incorporating attenuation storage, permeable paving also provides treatment through filtration of silt (and attached pollutants), settlement and retention of solids, adsorption of pollutants and biodegradation of organic pollutants, including petrol and diesel.
+Extensive permeable paving is proposed for this site.
 Tanked Systems This is the least sustainable option in terms of the SuDS Hierarchy.
 However, the use of tanked systems would still be of benefit compared to traditional drainage systems as it does allow run-off to be slowed down to an acceptable discharge rate.
 There are no tanks proposed for the site.
+Other A number of rain gardens are included in the drainage design